apache/airflow/docs/apache-airflow/howto/set-config.rst

     work as expected.
 A good example for that is :ref:`secret_key<config:webserver__secret_key>` which should be same on the Webserver and Worker to allow Webserver to fetch logs from Worker.

-    During startup Airflow scheduler prints configuration options whose values are different from default values along with source from which the value was loaded i.e. airflow.cfg, environment variable, etc.
+    During startup the scheduler prints configuration options whose values differ from the default values along with the source from which the value was loaded (i.e. airflow.cfg, environment variable, etc).
     You can print all configuration options by sending ``SIGUSR1`` signal to the scheduler.

     The webserver key is also used to authorize requests to Celery workers when logs are retrieved.
 The token